-Order the Square contactless and chip reader and tell us where to mail it
+- Order your Square hardware and tell us where to mail it

-Connect the reader with your smartphone or tablet and start taking payments.
+- Connect the hardware with your smartphone or tablet and start taking payments.

 While magstripe credit cards are swiped, EMV chip cards are dipped into the reader chip card side down.
 Here is how to process EMV credit cards on the Square contactless and chip reader: